CruxConnect/django-gtin-fields/README.md

     asin = ASINField()  # Amazon Standard Identification Number
 ```

-Converters can help you coerce input between some kinds of input.
-For
+Converters can help you coerce from some codes to some other desired codes.
-example:
+For example:

 ```python
 from gtin_fields import converters